lennisa/tintin/README.md

 # tintin
-A game modified version of flappy bird.
+A game that is a modified version of flappy bird.